feltor-dev/feltor-dev.github.io/_pages/tutorial_lvl3.md

 another vector.
 Just as the `dg::blas1` functions the `dg::blas2` functions are templates that work for a variety of data types.
 In an MPI implementation we would use a `dg::MDMatrix`.

+### A note on boundary conditions
+The matrices in the 'dg' library only know **homogeneous** boundary conditions.
+For example when choosing `dg::DIR` as the boundary condition in `dg::create::dx` the assumed boundary value is zero and when choosing `dg::NEU` the assumed derivative on the boundary is also zero.
+This has the advantage that our matrices are always linear.
+However, how do I implement other boundary conditions then, you ask.
+For example when the boundary value of my function is 1 and not 0?

+The answer is that you'll have to manually subtract the value from the function **before** you apply the derivative.
+For example if we assume that 'lhs' in the previous example has non-homogeneous boundary conditions we would do something like
+{% highlight C++%}
+dg::blas1::plus( lhs, -1.);
+dg::blas2::symv( dx, lhs, dxlhs);
+{% endhighlight C++%}

+This procedure can be done similarly for Neumann boundary conditions, where you'll have to construct a function with your boundary conditions and subtract it before applying the derivative.